pandora-analysis/pandora/README.md

 ## Prerequisites

-### Redis
+### Valkey (formerly Redis)

-[Redis](https://redis.io/): An open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+[Valkey](https://valkey.io/): An open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.

-NOTE: Redis should be installed from the source, and the repository must be in the same directory as the one you will be cloning Pandora into.
+NOTE: Valkey should be installed from the source, and the repository must be in the same directory as the one you will be cloning Pandora into.

-In order to compile and test redis, you will need a few packages:
+In order to compile and test valkey, you will need a few packages:

 ```bash
 sudo apt-get update